Supreme-Ed/Blocky-Math-Champ/STRUCTURE_BUILDING_TASKS.md

 - [x] 5.7.6.
 Commit the changes to git if all checks pass.

 ### 5.8.
 Create BuildButton component
-- [ ] 5.8.1.
+- [x] 5.8.1.
 Create a new BuildButton.tsx component that appears when a structure can be built.
-- [ ] 5.8.2.
+- [x] 5.8.2.
 Style the button to match the game's Minecraft aesthetic.
-- [ ] 5.8.3.
+- [x] 5.8.3.
 Add logic to show the button only when all required blocks are collected.
-- [ ] 5.8.4.
+- [x] 5.8.4.
 Add onClick handler to trigger the structure building process.
-- [ ] 5.8.5.
+- [x] 5.8.5.
 Run ESLint on BuildButton.tsx.
-- [ ] 5.8.6.
+- [x] 5.8.6.
 Manually verify the button appears and disappears correctly.
-- [ ] 5.8.7.
+- [x] 5.8.7.
 Record the result of the manual verification and ESLint run in a results log.
-- [ ] 5.8.8.
+- [x] 5.8.8.
 Commit the changes to git if all checks pass.

 ### 5.9.
 Implement buildStructure method in structureBuilder.ts
-- [ ] 5.9.1.
+- [x] 5.9.1.
 Add buildStructure method to the StructureBuilder class.
-- [ ] 5.9.2.
+- [x] 5.9.2.
 Implement logic to create a permanent structure in the scene.
-- [ ] 5.9.3.
+- [x] 5.9.3.
 Add logic to remove the required blocks from the player's inventory.
-- [ ] 5.9.4.
+- [x] 5.9.4.
 Add logic to reset the structure state for the next structure.
-- [ ] 5.9.5.
+- [x] 5.9.5.
 Run ESLint on structureBuilder.ts.
-- [ ] 5.9.6.
+- [x] 5.9.6.
 Manually verify the structure building process.
-- [ ] 5.9.7.
+- [x] 5.9.7.
 Record the result of the manual verification and ESLint run in a results log.
-- [ ] 5.9.8.
+- [x] 5.9.8.
 Commit the changes to git if all checks pass.

+### 5.11.
+Create UI feedback for successful structure building
+- [x] 5.11.1.
+Create a StructureBuildFeedback.tsx component.
+- [x] 5.11.2.
+Implement visual and audio feedback when a structure is built.
+- [x] 5.11.3.
+Add congratulatory message with structure name and difficulty.
+- [x] 5.11.4.
+Run ESLint on StructureBuildFeedback.tsx.
+- [x] 5.11.5.
+Manually verify feedback appears correctly.
+- [x] 5.11.6.
+Record the result of the manual verification and ESLint run in a results log.
+- [x] 5.11.7.
+Commit the changes to git if all checks pass.

+## Remaining Tasks

 ### 5.10.
 Add built structures to the scene
 - [ ] 5.10.1.
 Create a BuiltStructures.tsx component to manage built structures.